wahibhaq/wahibhaq.github.io/_posts/2018-08-27-transferwise-remittance-legitimacy.md

 <img src="http://wahibhaq.github.io/img/blog/posts/transferwise-legit-remittance/email-2.jpg" width="250" height="400" align="center">

 It proved that theory #2 was correct!
-So what I can conclude is that Transferwise keep pre-deposited money in local PKR Bank account and use that to pay recipients.
-If they have an account where the funds are low in they will buy that currency to fill that account and GBP curreny will be used to fund it.
+So what I can conclude is that Transferwise keep pre-deposited money in local partner's bank account and use that channel to pay recipients.
+If their funds go low in that account then Transferwise will buy more local currency to fill it and most probably GBP curreny will be used for exchange.

-> **Verdict: Transferwise remittance transactions probably don't directly result in bringing foreign currency but indirectly it still contributes so it's still a win-win situation for us.**
+**Transferwise remittance transactions probably don't directly result in bringing foreign currency across borders but indirectly it still contributes to it. when a banking entity in Pakistan becomes a part of whole chain of processes, it contributes to overall economy.**

+> **Verdict: It's a win-win situation for us.
+Keep using Transferwise!**

 P.S If someone knows more or have a different understanding then please feel free to reach out to me on [twitter](https://twitter.com/wahibhaq).